LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 ### Video Streaming Server
 #### Theory
+As the name implies, a Video Streaming Server creates a regular state of delivering video packets over the Internet to a certain user.

 #### Installation Guide
 Plex Media Server will be installed, to do so, go to your browser and copy/paste at the URL this link